 Environmental Engineers are assigned to either the Albany central office or to a regional office of the Department of Environmental Conservation in a major segment of an environmental quality program involving wastewater disposal; solid waste disposal; water pollution control; air pollution control; pollution prevention; hazardous waste remediation; hazardous substances regulation; or spill prevention, response and remediation.
 You would work with representatives of all levels of government, as well as citizen groups and other professionals.
 Additional duties might involve instructional activities with employees of municipal operating agencies and developing systems for training plant personnel.
 The Department of Environmental Conservation has over 800 positions in Environmental Engineering.

-1: A bachelor's or higher level degree in environmental engineering, environmental engineering technology, civil engineering, civil engineering technology, chemical engineering, geotechnical engineering, geological engineering or sanitary engineering.
+1: A bachelor's or higher level degree in environmental engineering, civil engineering, chemical engineering, geotechnical engineering, geological engineering or sanitary engineering.

 2: A bachelor's or higher-level degree in engineering supplemented by or including a minimum of one course in FOUR of the following categories totaling at least 12 semester credit hours: water and wastewater engineering, stream and estuarine analysis, limnology, solid waste engineering, groundwater and waste water hydrology, industrial waste treatment, physical chemical waste treatment, hazardous waste management, environmental lab, environmental engineering design, air pollution control, groundwater hydrology, hydraulic engineering, or water supply engineering;